-Again, although you'll be measuring multiple metrics, keep your focus on that primary goal metric when you do your analysis.
+Again, although you'll be measuring multiple metrics, focus on that primary goal metric when you do your analysis.

 13. Measure the significance of your results using our A/B testing calculator.

-Now that you've determined which variation performs the best, it's time to determine whether or not your results statistically significant.
+Now that you've determined which variation performs the best, it's time to determine whether your results are statistically significant.
 In other words, are they enough to justify a change?

-The calculator will spit out the confidence level your data produces for the winning variation.
-Then, measure that number against the value you chose to determine statistical significance.
+The calculator will spit out your data's confidence level for the winning variation.
+Then, measure that number against your chosen value to determine statistical significance.